Digital Regulation Platform

 Targeted advertising

-The use of self-learning algorithms in big data analytics gives private companies an opportunity to gain a detailed insight into one’s personal circumstances, behavior patterns and personality (purchases, sites visited, likes on social networks, health data).
+Using self-learning algorithms in big data analytics gives private companies an opportunity to gain a detailed insight into one’s personal circumstances, behaviour patterns and personality (purchases, sites visited, likes on social networks, health data).
 AI is used in online tracking and profiling of individuals whose browsing habits are collected by “cookies” and digital fingerprinting and then combined with queries through search engines or virtual assistants.
-Companies can tailor their advertising, but also their prices and contract terms, to the respective customer profile and – drawing on the findings of behavioral economics – exploit the consumer’s biases and/or her willingness to pay.
+Companies can tailor their advertising, prices, and contract terms to the respective customer profile and – drawing on the findings of behavioural economics – exploit the consumer’s biases and/or her willingness to pay.
 AI-based insights can also be used for scoring systems to decide whether a specific consumer can purchase a product or take up a service.

 Price discrimination

-Consumers are not usually aware that advertising, information, prices or contract terms have been personalized according to their profile.
-Suppose a certain contract is not concluded or only offered at unfavorable conditions because of a certain score calculated by an algorithm.
-In that case, consumers are often unable to understand how this score was achieved.
-Complexity, unpredictability, and semi-autonomous behavior of AI systems can also make effective enforcement of consumer legislation difficult, as the decision cannot be traced to a singular actor and therefore cannot be checked for legal compliance.
+Consumers are not usually aware that advertising, information, prices, or contract terms have been personalised according to their profile.
+Suppose a particular contract is not concluded or only offered at unfavourable conditions because of a certain score calculated by an algorithm.
+In that case, consumers often cannot understand how this score was achieved.
+The complexity, unpredictability, and semi-autonomous behaviour of AI systems can also make effective enforcement of consumer legislation difficult, as the decision cannot be traced to a singular actor and, therefore, cannot be checked for legal compliance.

 Deep Dive on Transformative Technologies’ Regulation: Regulating AI